AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

    * Click the menu icon to the left of the username and navigate to **Edit Profile**.
    * Go to tab "Settings", and then navigate to section "Authentication".
         * Check the option "SAML".
         * Set the field "SAML Metadata URL" with value of Keycloak SAML descriptor URL.
-Example. `{Keycloak URL}/auth/realms/forms-flow-ai/protocol/saml/descriptor`.
+Example. http://{your-ip-address}:8080/auth/realms/forms-flow-ai/protocol/saml/descriptor. {your-ip-address} should be changed to your host system IP address.
+Please take special care to identify the correct IP address if your system has multiple network cards
         * Set the field "SAML Entity ID" value to be `forms-flow-analytics`.
         * Set the field "SAML NameID Format" value to be `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.
-   * Logout and login again using valid keycloak user credentials, Default user credentials are provided [here](../forms-flow-idm/keycloak/README.md#health-check).
+   * Logout and login again using valid formsflow.ai keycloak user credentials.
+Default user credentials are provided [here](../forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).

+> forms-flow-analytic (REDASH) setup is successfully completed now.
+You can skip remaining sections in this page and continue with other installation steps.

- ## Getting Redash API Key
+## Get the Redash API Key

  * Login to redash hosted instance  (i.e. http://localhost:7000/) using the admin credentials passed for registration / SAML credentials
- * Go to Settings
+ * Go to Profile -> Edit Profile -> Settings
       * Go to Account Section
       * Copy API Key to Clipboard